MariyanYordanov/SnowMeYourCode/exam-monitor-v2/README.md

 ### "Student has technical problems"
 - Teacher can restart the session from dashboard
-- Click "🔄 Restart Session" button
+- Click "Restart Session" button
 - Student can log in again with same credentials

-## 📦 Version History
+## Version History

 ### v2.0.0 (Current)
 - Simplified anti-cheat system (3-attempt fullscreen exit)